CANOE-main/canoe-industry/README.md

 **Common issues**

-1. **Schema mismatch** — ensure SQL schema matches ETL expectations.
+1. **Schema mismatch / missing columns**
+   - Ensure the schema file matches the expected table columns for your ETL (e.g., `schema_3_1.sql`).
+   - Fix by updating the schema file or the ETL column mappings.

-2. **HTTP/Parsing errors** — data sources may change format; update parsers accordingly.
+2. **HTTP/Parsing errors** (NRCan/CER/StatCan)
-3. **Empty tables** — pipeline skips empty DataFrames; check logs.
+   - Check internet connectivity.
+   - Source pages may change; adjust parsers or mappings if columns move.

+3. **Empty tables written**
+   - The aggregator skips empty DataFrames.
+   - Inspect logs to verify which steps produced rows.

+4. **Atlantic allocation seems off**
-4. **Atlantic split missing** — verify `statcan_atl.pkl` has non-zero shares for 2023.
+   - Confirm `statcan_agri.pkl` has non-zero shares for 2023.
+   - Validate that the sector label used for ATL (`Agriculture, fishing, hunting and trapping`) exists in the CSV and is filtered correctly.

 ---

 ## Extending / Customization

-- Parameterize sector mappings (`SECTOR_TABLE_MAP`, `COM_TO_COL`).
-- Add/remove industry subsectors.
-- Expose more CLI args (e.g., `--force-download`).
+- **Parameterize mappings**: move `COM_TO_COL` or sector labels into YAML.
+- **Add sectors**: mirror the builder functions and include them in the aggregator flow.
-- Add tests for GDP scaling and ATL allocation.
+- **Unit tests**: create tests for GDP scaling, ATL shares, and NA/share-trimming logic.
+- **CLI options**: expose more args (e.g., `--force-download`, custom cache dir).

 ---

 ## Reproducibility Notes

-- Controlled by `params.yaml` (schema, version, periods).
+- Inputs:
+  - `params.yaml` (controls model periods, NRCan year, schema selection)
+  - Remote sources (NRCan, CER, StatCan); cached locally
-- Deterministic given fixed cached data + schema.
+- Pipeline is **deterministic** given cached inputs and fixed schema.
-- Base period = direct NRCan; later periods scaled via CER GDP.
-- Atlantic provinces = StatCan shares of ATL aggregate (2023 baseline).
+- The first **period** acts as base; later periods are scaled by **CER GDP** ratios.
+- **Atlantic provinces** are derived by splitting the ATL region using **StatCan 25-10-0029-01** shares for 2023.